googleapis/google-cloud-python/packages/google-cloud-logging/docs/usage.rst

     :dedent: 4

-It is also possible to attach the handler to the root Python logger, so that for example a plain ``logging.warn`` call would be sent to Stackdriver Logging, as well as any other loggers created.
+It is also possible to attach the handler to the root Python logger, so that for example a plain ``logging.warn`` call would be sent to Cloud Logging, as well as any other loggers created.
 A helper method :meth:`~google.cloud.logging.client.Client.setup_logging` is provided to configure this automatically.